 Best pure Coconut Oil for insect repellent to repel ticks

-To use coconut oil for insect repellent it can be directly applied to the human skin.
+To use it as an insect repellent, it can be applied directly to the human skin.

 When used on your pet dog or cat, take a small quantity in the palm of your hand and gently pet and stroke your pet.
 You only need a very little amount of oil; the fur of the animal should not seem wet or drip but only shine.
 A cat will further spread it while it’s fur.